vitomania/test_project_EuroChem/README.md

 model.run()
 ```

-You can also specify an additional parameter 'by_day' for CurrencyRate, AvgTemp:
+You can also specify an additional parameter 'by_day' (which means the data is daily) for CurrencyRate, AvgTemp:
 ```
 model = CurrencyRate(start_date='2020-12-20', end_date='2020-12-25', loading_path='currency_rate.csv', by_day=True)
 model.run()